How To Handle Social Rejection

-- They feel like getting rejected or making a gaffe will be really embarrassing and painful in the moment it happens.
+- They feel like getting rejected will be really embarrassing and painful at the time it happens.

 - They think their rejections will haunt them forever and hinder their future efforts.
 They think they'll be humiliated in the moment, everyone will know what happened, and that they'll never be able to live it down.

 - They have a scarcity mentality.
 They think social opportunities are rare, and that if they blow a chance they've really set themselves back.

 - They think one or a handful of rejections are a sign that their situation is hopeless and they should give up.

 - They may get resentful and bitter the more they're rejected, and overgeneralize and develop a negative attitude towards the entire category of people they see as having shunned them ("A handful of particular artists don't want to hang out with me" vs. "All artists don't want to be with me.")
 They may develop an attitude of, "Well, I don't really want to be friends with them after all" as a defense mechanism.

 - Additionally, some people may be hardwired to be more sensitive to rejection.

 As you have more social success and gain experience with rejection, your attitude to it will tend to change